Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageUI
 ## Motivation
-EngageUI is a simpler and more efficient way to build PC desktop app GUIs
+EngageUI is a simpler, more efficient, keyboard-focused way to build PC desktop app GUIs
 than the prevalent WIMP, control-panel metaphor based approach.
-It is designed to use only the keyboard for user input.
-The mouse is not used for screen-space selection.
+EngageUI apps get all or most of their input from the keyboard.

 ## History
 After several years of using PCs,